nasa/GeneLab_Data_Processing/Amplicon/Illumina/Workflow_Documentation/NF_AmpIllumina/README.md

       * `slurm` - instructs Nextflow to use the [Slurm cluster management and job scheduling system](https://slurm.schedmd.com/overview.html) to schedule and run the jobs on a Slurm HPC cluster
 * `--target_region` - Specifies the amplicon target region to be analyzed, available option are: 16S, 18S, or ITS

-  *Required only if you would like to pull and process data directly from OSDR*

-* `--accession` - A GeneLab / OSD accession number e.g. GLDS-487.

 **Additional Required Parameters For Approach 1:**